andrewgleave/OpenElm/README.md

 ##Source

-We've distributed the full source for both the site and mobile apps under the GPL v3 (see license.txt).
+We've distributed the full source for both the site and mobile apps under the MIT License (see license.txt).
 Artwork, images and other media is not covered under this license and cannot be reused for other purposes.

 ###Site
 The site is a standard Django app which makes use of [Celery](http://celeryproject.org/) to handle distributed tasks, such as handling the media uploads and pushing the media to S3.
 We've also made use of the excellent [CouchDBKit](http://couchdbkit.org/) project which made it really easy to talk to the CouchDB backend.
 You should be able to clone the project and run the app if you have the necessary dependencies installed.